Is Egg Good for Diarrhea? Benefits, Risks & Safe Ways to Eat

 - 1 egg at a time

-- Eat slowly
+- Eat slowly and observe for tolerance

-Avoid overeating even if appetite improves.
+- Avoid overeating even if appetite improves

 How Mool Health Helps With Diarrhea